artis3n/artis3n.github.io/_drafts/Derbycon-BoA-CTF.md

 <!-- markdownlint-disable MD026 -->

 I recently attended the final [Derbycon][] conference.
 I did not participate in the main conference capture-the-flag (CTF) event, but a jeopardy-style CTF provided by Bank of America caught my eye.
 Get 250 points and win a challenge coin?
 I couldn't resist.
-Over the span of two evenings I wracked up 260 points and won a coin!
+For two evenings I wracked up 260 points and won a coin!
 I wanted to write up my solution to some of the challenges to teach others some things I learned as well as provide notes for myself on future CTF events.

 Unfortunately, I waited several weeks after the conference to begin writing this, and I forgot how I solved several of the challenges.
 This is why you should always take notes during your engagement, whether it's a challenge site or a real target!
-I may update this article if I take the time to re-solve some of these challenges, but honestly that probably won't happen.
+I may update this article if I take the time to resolve some of these challenges, but honestly, that probably won't happen.
 So, without further ado let's look at some of the challenges I _did_ remember how to solve.

 ## List of Challenges <!-- omit in toc -->